-The first basic element is the function.
-We saw functions back in algebra.
+The first basic element is the function, which we've dealing with functions since the good ol' days of Algebra.
 They usually look something like this: f(x) = x.
-A function is a rule, when we plug a value into the function, we’ll get another (or the same) value out.
-In each function, there is also an independent variable and a dependent variable .
+A function is a rule.
+When we plug a value into the function, we’ll get another (or the same) value out.
+In each function, there is also an independent variable (the input) and a dependent variable (the output) .

-Another major concept is the limit.
-A limit is a value that the dependent variable is approaching as the independent variable approaches a value.
+But the concept that underlies literally everything in calculus is the limit.
+A limit is a value that the dependent variable in a function approaches as the independent variable approaches a given value.
 As boats approach their docks, functions approach values.
 One way to find a limit of a function is to plug in values close to the desired value into the independent variable and see what the dependent variable is approaching.

 The concept of a slope is an idea from algebra.
 It’s the (change in y) divided by the (change in x) By finding the slope between two points on a graph, we were able to determine the average rate of change between those points.
 A derivative takes this to next level.
 It's essentially a slope, but now we'll be able to find the slope at a point on a curvy line, instead of just between two points.
 Are limits involved here?
 You better believe it.